scenariomartin/EnglishWords/words.md

 weaken v

 pressure nv depress 1
-press   :新闻 ,the press pinned on him the word "arrogant", and never removed it.
+press n新闻 vu按压1 ,the press pinned on him the word "arrogant", and never removed it. oppress v oppressive j 压迫 enforce force oblige vu 1 ,it can oblige every legislator.
-		:按压 1
-oppress
-oppressive
-enforce
-force
-oblige vu 1 ,it can oblige every legislator.